avh4/-elm19upgradeparty/index.md

 ## It's an Elm 0.19 upgrade party!

 I'll be streaming on November 17th between 9am-noon PST / noon-3pm EST / 5pm-8pm GMT
-upgrading some of my own packages, help out viewers with their upgrade questions, and interviewing and pair programming with special guests!
+upgrading some of my own packages, helping out viewers with their upgrade questions, and interviewing and pair programming with special guests!

 We'll also have folks available on the [elm-lang slack](https://elmlang.herokuapp.com/) to